VasilisAthanasiou/uav-nav-assist/README.md

 1. Long Range Cruising:<br>
 The travel_assist module corrects the UAV's Inertial Navigation System inaccuracy using a [DSMAC](https://en.wikipedia.org/wiki/TERCOM#DSMAC) algorithm based on OpenCV's [Template Matching](https://en.wikipedia.org/wiki/Template_matching#:~:text=Template%20matching%20is%20a%20technique,to%20detect%20edges%20in%20images.).
 2. Target Locking and Homing:<br>
-The image_homing_guidance module guides the UAV onto a target, given an image of said target, using feature extraction and clustering methods.
+The image_homing_guidance module tracks a target on a video, given an image of said target, using Shi-Tomashi corner detector, ORB for feature description, and a custom clustering algorithm.

 ## How to run
 If you wish to run the travel_assist module you need to do the following:<br>